helloapricity/rust-learning/1_getting_started/ls_1_3_hello_cargo/README.md

 HELLO, CARGO!
 Cargo is Rust's build system and package manager.
-It builds code, downloads and builds dependencies.
+It builds code,

+downloads and builds dependencies.
 Most Rust projects use Cargo.

 Installing Rust officially includes Cago; check with `cargo --version`.

-1. CREATING A PROJECT WITH CARGO
+**1. CREATING A PROJECT WITH CARGO**

 `cargo new` creates a standard project: Cargo.toml + src/main.rs + a Git repository.

 Source code goes in src, configuration is in Cargo.toml.
-Add dependence in [dependencies].
+Add dependence in[dependencies].

 For an existing project -> use `cargo init` to convert it to Cargo.

-2. BUILDING AND RUNNING A CARGO PROJECT
+**2. BUILDING AND RUNNING A CARGO PROJECT**

 **2.1.
 Creating a new project**
 - Command: `cargo new <project_name>`
 - Cargo generates a basic project directory structure.